junxit/us-congress-bills-110/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2008-03-05 — [House 110-2-97](votes/house-110-2-0097.md) — On Motion to Suspend the Rules and Pass, as Amended — **Passed** (404–0)

 ## Actions

 - 2007-12-18 — Introduced in House
 - 2007-12-18 — Introduced in House
 - 2007-12-18 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-02-26 — Committee Consideration and Mark-up Session Held.
+- 2008-02-26 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-03-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-03-05 — Considered as unfinished business. (consideration: CR H1272-1273)
+- 2008-03-05 — Considered under suspension of the rules. (consideration: CR H1243-1244)
+- 2008-03-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4774.
+- 2008-03-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-03-05 — Mr. Davis (IL) moved to suspend the rules and pass the bill, as amended.
+- 2008-03-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 97). (text: CR H1243)
+- 2008-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 97).(text: CR H1243)